noklesta/SublimeRailsNav/README.md

 # Sublime Text 2 plugin: SublimeRailsNav

-Plugin for navigating Ruby on Rails 3 applications.
+Simple plugin for navigating Ruby on Rails applications.

-The plugin provides commands for listing models, controllers, views, javascript files, or stylesheets in a quick panel for easy selection.
+This plugin provides commands for listing models, controllers, views, javascript files, or stylesheets in a quick panel for easy selection.

 Related files are located at the top of the list so that they can be selected